Corionis/CorionisServiceManager/docs/index.md

 layout: default
 show_blog: true
 ---
+**Note**: There is a *new* implementation available - [Corionis Service Manager.NET](https://corionis.github.io/CorionisServiceManager.NET) that is a complete re-write in Microsoft C# and .NET and has a few new features.
+Check it out!

+For the original version:<br/>
 There are download choices, see [Using the MSI installer versus just the .exe](msi-vs-exe).<br/>
 Looking for the [User Documentation](help)?
 Need the [Downloads](downloads) for {{ site.version }}?